 STEVE HOROWITZ is a litigator who identifies creative solutions to complex problems faced by life sciences and technology companies.
 He is regularly called upon to draft important briefs at every stage of litigation—from preliminary injunctions to merits briefing at the Supreme Court—and to argue critical motions and appeals.
-In 2019, Steve was twice named a “Legal Lion” by Law360 for his work on patent appeals.
+Steve has twice been named a “Legal Lion” by Law360 for his work on patent appeals.
 He is also an experienced trial lawyer, having developed winning trial strategies and prepared and examined key witnesses to tell his clients’ stories.
 Steve has helped innovators protect groundbreaking therapies in litigation under the Hatch-Waxman Act and the Biologics Price Competition and Innovation Act, and he has worked closely with clients to use the tools of litigation to bring next-generation technologies to market.

 In addition to his work for life sciences and technology companies, Steve regularly represents professional associations in sensitive disputes over accreditation, competition and administrative procedure.